• Skip to primary navigation

 • Transfer it to a bowl.
 Serve it along with idli as needed.

-• When not in use, keep the chutney in the refrigerator for it to remain fresh.
+• When not in use, keep the chutney in the refrigerator.

 • Pour 2 to 3 cups of water in the steel insert of your Instant Pot (IP).
 Place a trivet or ring.